Quo Vadis? (miniseries)

-Quo Vadis? is a 1985 international television miniseries made by Radiotelevisione Italiana, Antenne 2, Polyphon Film- und Fernsehgesellschaft, Channel 4 Television, Televisión Española and Televisione Svizzera Italiana (TSI).
+Quo Vadis? is a 1985 international television miniseries made by Radiotelevisione Italiana, Antenne 2, Polyphon Film- und Fernsehgesellschaft, Channel 4 Television, Televisión Española, and Televisione Svizzera Italiana.
 It was directed by Franco Rossi and produced by Elio Scardamaglia and Francesco Scardamaglia.
-The script was by Ennio De Concini based on the 1896 novel Quo Vadis by Henryk Sienkiewicz.
+The script by Ennio De Concini was based on the 1896 novel Quo Vadis by Henryk Sienkiewicz.

 The series lasts six hours and was originally shown in six one-hour episodes.